davidmoten/state-machine/README.md

 immutability (though is not opinionated in the sense that if you want to mutate your objects you can).

 * Concise API using method chaining
-* leverages the simplicity of the Exectuable UML approach to state diagrams (one Event type for each State)
+* leverages the simplicity of the Executable UML approach to state diagrams (one Event type for each State)
 * Maven plugin
 * Not coupled to a storage mechanism (both a feature and a non-feature!)